 - University tuition scholarships provide one year of tuition and are not renewable.

 - All applications submitted by the Feb.
 1st deadline are considered for financial aid, and awards will be announced in April.

-- Because only a small number of these large grants are available, students also should apply to the Student Financial Aid Office for student loans if they are in need of aid.
+- Because only a small number of these large grants are available, students also should apply for student loans if they are in need of aid.